ghostersk/android-debloat-poco/README.md

 ```
 ## Notes
 - it will remove all apps it can, including Google apps, so you will need to install what you need after
+- Some settings like Themes on Poco Launcher will not work, as well as settings menu `Personalisation`
+- if you ever find some app what was removed you need, you can either download it often from Google App store, or with `adb` you can re-install it with `adb cmd package install-existing <package name>` as these apps are hardcoded to system, and without rooting it is still available. - all removed packages names are in the `debloat_summary.csv` after the script runs
 - Check the script and remove any apps from those lists you do not wish to remove
 - there is note about `com.xiaomi.xmsf` if you get boot loop after running this and restart, you should remove it from the list ( it worked ok on Poco X7 Pro)
 - you will be asked couple questions: